 An undergraduate G.P.A. of 3.0 or better is required for Full Graduate Standing.
 Applicants with a G.P.A. of less than 3.0 will be considered on an individual basis for provisional admission.
 Provisionally admitted students must earn a B or better in their first 9 credit hours of graduate entomology courses.
 Admission will be revoked if students do not meet the academic standard set in their provisional admittance.
 Provisional status will be upgraded to full admission when the provisional admittance requirements are met.

 Students whose native language is not English must have a TOEFL score of 550 or better for admission into the department (students with scores between 500-550 may be considered for provisional admission).
+Graduate Studies is temporarily accepting a DuoLingo English score of 110 or greater.
 Requirements

-- The online M.S. in Entomology degree program follows the requirements for an Option III master's degree.
+- The online M.S. in Entomology degree program follows the requirements for an Option B master's degree.
 This is a non-thesis option.
 These requirements are determined by UNL's Graduate College.

 - Transfer credits from other fully accredited institutions may be applied to the degree.

-- Students must take or have taken ENTO 818, Insect Identification and Natural History.
-Students must also take either ENTO 801, Insect Physiology, or ENTO 820, Insect Toxicology.
-Finally, students must take ENTO 888, Master's Degree Project, for 4 credit hours, in which students will develop an independent project applying their graduate training to a practical question of interest.
+- Students must take or have taken ENTO 818, Insect Identification & Natural History and ENTO 888, Master's Degree Project, for 3 credit hours, in which students will develop an independent project applying their graduate training to a practical question of interest.